 Contango has an exclusive retail distribution arrangement to distribute WCM's investment strategies into the Australian market.
-WCM's superior investment performance has contributed to the Group's growth in FUM over recent years and will be a key factor in driving future FUM inflows.
-Since partnering with Contango in June 2017, WCM now has over \$1.039 billion3 in FUM in Australia across its suite of retail and wholesale products.
+WCM's superior investment performance has contributed to the Group's FUM growth over recent years and will be a key factor in driving future FUM inflows.
+Since partnering with Contango in June 2017, WCM now has over \$1.082 billion in FUM in Australia across its suite of retail and wholesale products.